-Sena Christian is editor of Comstock’s magazine and the former managing editor.
+Sena Christian is editor-at-large for Comstock’s and the former editor of the magazine.
 During her journalism career, she has worked on the staff of two newspapers and one newsweekly, and regularly freelanced for national publications.
 She earned degrees from UC Berkeley and University of Oregon and was an environmental journalism fellow at the University of Colorado Boulder.
 Read more at www.senachristian.com.
 On Twitter @SenaCChristian.

 Founded in 1996, Gutterglove recently doubled its space by moving from Rocklin to a 43,000-square-foot facility in Roseville where the company manufactures 60,000 feet of gutters in one day — all done by the hands of people.

 The Capital Dance Project recently announced a partnership with the Sacramento Kings and the Kings Foundation to produce their inaugural Sensory-Friendly Dance Performance on Friday, Aug.
 25 at Crest Theatre.

 Comstock’s monthly look at the business news in the Capital Region.
 So what happened in July (and the tail end of June)?

 The Americana rock ‘n’ roll band, The Nickel Slots went to Belgium for two weeks this summer for its third European tour, playing 11 straight shows.

 According to numbers from the Sacramento Area Council of Governments, the region needs to be building an average of 12,000 homes per year to meet demand.
 Here are five projects in the works: